Scorching heat roasts eastern United States

 | WASHINGTON

-WASHINGTON About 1.3 million homes and businesses in the eastern United States remained without power amid a heat wave on Tuesday, and storm damage and high temperatures forced many Fourth of July celebrations to be canceled.
+WASHINGTON Nearly 1.4 million homes and businesses in the eastern United States remained without power amid a heat wave on Tuesday, and storm damage forced many Fourth of July celebrations to be canceled.

 Utilities warned that some people could be without power - and unable to run their air conditioners - for the rest of the week.
-About 1.3 million homes and businesses from Illinois to Virginia remained without electricity.
+More than 1.4 million homes and businesses from Illinois to Virginia remained without electricity on Tuesday morning.

-Local officials in the hard-hit Washington area vented the frustration of hundreds of thousands of people who endured a fifth day with the lights off and the mercury nearing 100 Fahrenheit (37.7 Celsius).

-"People are so angry.
-They are berserk," Roger Berliner, vice president of the Montgomery County Council in suburban Washington, told WTOP radio.

-In the District of Columbia, some 13,000 customers of local power company Pepco are still without power.
-The city is distributing food to people who cannot cook at home.
+In hard-hit Washington, Mayor Vincent Gray expressed frustration with the slow pace of repairs.
+Some 19,000 customers of local power company Pepco POM.N are still without power and the city is distributing food to people who cannot cook at home.

-Thomas Graham, Pepco regional president, defended the utility's performance, saying crews were working around the clock and three of four customers without power had had it restored.
+Thomas Graham, Pepco regional president, defended the utility's performance, saying three of four customers without power had had it restored.

+"We're working 24/7 as hard as we possibly can, but it was a catastrophic event and our system (was) literally devastated by that storm," he said.

-Utilities have called in crews and equipment from other companies as far away as Canada and Texas as they grapple with outages in 10 states and the District of Columbia.
+Utilities have called in crews and equipment from other companies as far away as Canada and Texas as they grapple with outages in the District of Columbia, Virginia, West Virginia, Ohio, Tennessee, Pennsylvania, Maryland, New Jersey, North Carolina, Indiana and Kentucky.

-Many Fourth of July celebrations were canceled as local governments confronted damage from the hurricane-force winds and high heat and drought conditions that made firework shows risky.
+Many Fourth of July celebrations across the region were canceled as local governments grappled with damage from the hurricane-force winds and with high heat and drought conditions that made firework shows hazardous.

-Threats of wildfires and tight local budgets have forced more than 100 communities nationwide to cancel fireworks celebrations.
-Towns in Tennessee, Ohio and Washington's Maryland suburbs were among the latest to call off the Independence Day festivities.
+Montgomery County, in Washington's Maryland suburbs, said it needed to focus on cleanup.
+Springfield, Tennessee, joined a string of cities citing fire risks for calling off its fireworks display, and many Tennessee cities have banned the private use of fireworks.

-But one of the biggest U.S. fireworks parties, held on Washington's National Mall, will go ahead on Wednesday as planned, a National Park Service spokeswoman said.
+But one of the biggest U.S. fireworks parties, held on Washington's National Mall, will go ahead on Wednesday as planned, said Carol Johnson, a National Park Service spokeswoman.

-In another sign of damage from the soaring temperatures, forecasters polled by Reuters have cut their outlook for the U.S. corn crop by 2.5 percent as high heat and lack of rain shriveled what would have been a record harvest.

 INSURERS